 FOOD SECURITY SNAPSHOT

-Off-season crop production forecast at above average levels
+Off-season crop production in Shabelle and Juba regions forecast at above average levels

-Prices of cereals declined in August in most markets
+Prices of cereals on the rise between August and December 2013 in most markets

 Food security expected to worsen in southern areas with poor production prospects

 Unfavourable prospects for 2013/14 “deyr” crops in central and southern cropping areas